Nsfr750/EmailDuplicateCleaner/TO_DO.md

 ### 🛠️ Development

+- [x] Refactor menu creation into a separate `struttura/menu.py` module.
 - [ ] Add more comprehensive unit tests
 - [ ] Improve code documentation
 - [ ] Add more detailed logging
 - [ ] Implement automated testing
+- [ ] Connect the dark mode toggle in the menu to the application's state.

 ### 🎨 UI/UX